jenssegers/model/README.md

         }
     }

-And add an alias to the bottom of `app/config/app.php`:
+Optaional: and add an alias to the bottom of `config/app.php`:

     'Model'           => 'Jenssegers\Model\Model',